A guest post by Steven Toups | Cleargistix

 As a result of these myriad issues utilizing paper and spreadsheets, companies experience revenue leakage, lengthy service-to-cash cycles and increased costs, especially costs related to rework, transportation, duplicate entry and printing.

-Construction businesses that are still using paper and spreadsheets to capture field information are not only saddled with increased costs and inefficiencies, they cannot take advantage of the many, constantly evolving benefits of technology by having their information in a digital format.
+Construction businesses that are still using paper and spreadsheets to capture field information are not only saddled with increased costs and inefficiencies, they cannot take advantage of the many, constantly evolving benefits of technology by going paperless on and off the jobsite, and having their information in a digital format.
 While the construction industry has historically been a laggard in the adoption of technology to improve business processes, customer-driven adoption of digital tools is accelerating.
 In a recent survey by AIIM, the Global Community of Information Professionals, 46% of those surveyed believe their single biggest productivity improvement for most of their business processes is to remove paper.

 Paper is the problem… technology is the solution.